Managing a Spark Cluster with the spark-ec2 Script

 the Cloudera Distribution with Hadoop (CDH) 4.2.0.
 If you have application dependencies that require another version of Hadoop,

 you will need to manually set up the cluster without the script.
 These tutorials may be useful in

 The spark-ec2 script was detached from the main Spark distribution in Spark 2.0.0 and needs to be downloaded separately.
 If you

 are using an older version of Spark, you will find the script in your Spark distribution at $SPARK_HOME/ec2.

 - If you are running Spark 2.x and need to download the script, visit the AMPLab spark-ec2 repository.
 In the

 Branch: dropdown menu, select branch-2.0, then open the Clone or download dropdown menu as shown

 in the image below.
-Hovering the mouse over the Download ZIP button will show you the download URL.
+Hover the mouse over the Download ZIP button to see the download URL.

 - Download the script to your launch environment and place the files into your Spark distribution.

 - Add the appropriate permissions to your AWS Identity and Access Management (IAM) user account that will allow you to run the script.